luketn/java-lambda-best-practice/readme.md

 (compilation 0 was awful when deployed)

 Maybe 1vcpu will be as efficient?
 A: No, still slower.
 Trying 2gbs.

 2gbs was still slower.
-Back to 2 vCPUs, keeping the tiered compilation option.
+Back to 2 vCPUs, keeping the tiered compilation option perhaps it has a minor effect.

+Summary: saw highly concurrent compilations when profiling using Java Flight Recorder and visualising with JDK Mission Control (jmc), tier 1 seems a good balance and tier 0 (interpretation only) was terrible).
+Locally I can see this reducing the time for start and execution by ~120ms.
+There may be ongoing compilation optimisations possible which we are missing out on, however especially if we are using CRT HTTP client, these are likely to be minor.

 ### SnapStart (with primer)
-I previously tried SnapStart and found no real benefits.
+I previously tried SnapStart and found no real benefits for this use-case.

 However reading this:
 https://dev.to/aws-builders/aws-snapstart-part-26-measuring-cold-and-warm-starts-with-java-21-using-different-garbage-collection-algorithms-8h3

 Got me on to the idea of 'priming' the lambda during the SnapStart process before the image is taken.

+This refers to performing an actual invocation—fully exercising the SDK code before the snapshot is taken.

 I've now done so.
 The results are pretty awesome: